Alternative media: Social movement media

 order to more effectively achieve their goals.

 An example of how the mainstream media problematically covers social movements is the Occupy movement, which began with Occupy Wall Street in September 2011.
 The Occupy movement protested against social and economic inequality around the world, its primary goal being to make the economic and political relations in all societies less vertically hierarchical and more flatly distributed.
 Among the movement's primary concerns is the system which allows large corporations and the global financial system to manipulate the world in a way that disproportionately benefits a wealthy minority, undermines democracy, and disregards environmental sustainability.
 In comparing the mainstream news coverage of the Occupy movement against coverage from alternative press several trends emerge.
 First, mainstream media used confusion over the event as the dominant frame while alternative media focused on what the demonstrators were actually trying to accomplish.
 Second, the mainstream media placed the protesters at fault of any violence while the alternative media focused on the brutality of the police and their violent acts on the peaceful protesters.

-For more information about social movements, and alternative media, see social movement theory.

 Alternative media tend to be activist by nature.
 Social movements in areas such as human rights, the environmental movement, and civil rights produce alternative media to further their goals, spread awareness, and inspire participation and support.